michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 2. and he saw two vessels standing by the sea-side, and the fishermen who had gone up from them, and were washing their nets.

-3. And one of them was of Shemun Kipha; and Jeshu ascended, sat in it, and directed that they should takeOr, lead it. it a little from the land into the waters; and he sat, and taught the multitudes from the vessel.
+3. And one of them was of Shemun Kipha; and Jeshu ascended, sat in it, and directed that they should take

 4. And when he was silent from his discourses, he said to Shemun, Lead into the deep, and cast forth your nets for a draught.